gammapy/gammapy/docs/getting-started/index.rst

     Troubleshooting
     ^^^^^^^^^^^^^^^

-    Inn case you may have install issues.
+    In case you may have install issues.

     +++